nf-core/website/sites/docs/src/content/docs/usage/configuration/introduction.md

 ## Configure nf-core pipelines

-Each nf-core pipeline comes with a set of “sensible defaults”.
+Each nf-core pipeline comes with a set of “sensible defaults” for a typical analysis of full size data.
-While the defaults are a great place to start, you will certainly want to modify these to fit your own purposes and system requirements.
+While the defaults are a great place to start, you will certainly want to modify these to fit your own data and system requirements.
+For example, modifying a tool flag of compute resources allocated for a process.

 When a pipeline is launched, Nextflow will look for config files in several locations.
 As each source can contain conflicting settings, the sources are ranked to decide which settings to apply.